TLDR; You can simply upload your videos on Google Drive or OneDrive and share them. But you won't get a YouTube-like playback experience.

 - You can also set default video publishing settings as an administrator.
 For instance, you can define a default sharing setting for your employees, with downloading or embedding disabled for all.

-VIDIZMO, as an enterprise video content management system offers much more, where you can use the same portal to automatically ingest and manage recorded Zoom or MS Teams' meetings, index large amounts of videos through AI, stream videos externally for marketing and much more.
+VIDIZMO, as a video content management system, offers much more, where you can use the same portal to automatically ingest and manage recorded Zoom or MS Teams' meetings, index large amounts of videos through AI, stream videos externally for marketing and much more.

 This is also the option to opt for when you need to share large video files (in TBs or more).